briansjkim/bbb-fantasy/README.md

 ## Usage ##
 RESTful API routes are all provided for CRUD operations GET request to retrieve all provided players
+GET request to retrieve all players in your team
-POST request to add a new player
+POST request to add a new player to your team
-PUT request to update a player
+PUT request to update a provided player
-DELETE request to delete a player
+DELETE request to delete a player from the provided players DELETE request to delete a player from your team

 ## Starting ##
  1. From the root directory, run the following command: